ryotarai/ruboty-call/README.md

-# Ruboty::Call
+# Ruboty::Callng

 ruboty plugin for make a call to you.
+This plugin is fork of [ruboty-call](https://github.com/blockgiven/ruboty-call)

 ## Requirements